Butcher's Crossing: Plot

 Miller insists that the group remain in the valley until the entire herd is exterminated, but while blocking the escape of several small herds trying to leave the valley, a massive blizzard buries the valley in snow.
 Without time to build a more suitable shelter, the men nearly freeze to death and are forced to fashion crude sleeping bags out of raw buffalo hides.
 After several days of incessant snowfall, the expedition realizes that they are stranded until the snow melts and the pass becomes usable again–which means they will be waiting until the spring, very likely a duration of six to eight months.
 Throughout the winter, each man retreats into himself: Charley ceases to do his job, Schneider talks only to himself, and Miller hunts and disappears into the forest for entire days.
-Eventually, the winter recedes and the group manages to recapture the oxen and horses which they had allowed to go wild over the winter, and loads up half the hides on the wagon, to return for the rest later in the year.
+Eventually, the winter recedes and the group manage to recapture the oxen and horses which they had allowed to go wild over the winter, and load up half the hides on the wagon, to return for the rest later in the year.
 The men manage to force the rickety load back over the pass and return to the plains, but soon come to a river swollen with the spring snowmelt.
 As Schneider and Charley Hoge cautiously lead the team across, a large log floats downriver, knocking Schneider's horse off its feet and spilling the precariously balanced wagon into the river.
 Schneider is killed when his flailing horse kicks him in the head and he drowns, and all of the hides are lost to the fast-moving waters.

 Devastated, Andrews, Miller, and Charley Hoge return to Butcher's Crossing, but find the town mostly deserted: the hotels and saloons are unused, entire buildings have disappeared, and the few faces occupying them are all different.
 McDonald, who had offered to buy their furs upon their return, no longer runs his business and the men later find him sleeping in an abandoned building.
 He tells them that his business was ruined when the market for buffalo hides fell through while they were gone, and that all of their work has been worthless.
 The railroad ended up being constructed fifty miles to the north of town, and Butcher's Crossing is dying.
 McDonald criticizes Andrews for not listening to him, but again offers him the chance to work with him back in Boston.
 Andrews again refuses.
 Miller spirals into depression, eventually burning McDonald's stockpiled buffalo hides and riding into the night, followed by Charley Hoge.
 Andrews begins a brief relationship with Francine before leaving her most of his money and riding away from town.